oneorigin-inc/mit-slm/README.md

 - Python 3.8+
 - Ollama installed and running
-- Phi-4 model available in Ollama
+- Finetuned Phi-4-mini-instruct model created locally using Modelfile and deployed on Ollama

 ## Installation